Horbenkodev/hugo-blog/content/posts/top-ai-agent-development-companies/index.md

 ![](5-2-.png)

-The range of the company’s offerings includes Cognizant Agent Foundry.
+The range of the company's offerings includes Cognizant Agent Foundry.
 It combines process transformation advisory and agent development.
 Its key peculiarity is a rich library of pre-built agents that can help greatly streamline the process of designing and deploying AI agents tailored to specific business needs.

 Apart from this, Cognizant provides its customers with access to its Neuro AI multi-agent accelerator.
 It is a studio-like platform that allows users to visualize multi-agent networks and experiment with them.